Welcome to DRComedian.com, home of Danielle “Dr. Comedian” Ryer.

 If you would like a complimentary resource brokerage and support consultation, feel free to reach out at any time.
 I am a crisis intervention counselor at Crisis Text Line and a motivational coach.

-Living as an autistic woman myself, I provide individual & family support as well as motivational speaking, group education, and group coaching.
+Living as an autistic woman myself, I provide clinician support, industry support, individual, group & family coaching support as well as motivational speaking, group education, and group coaching.

 I am a Master of Social Work student at Rutgers University with a bachelor’s in both Psychology and Philosophy.
 While I am not a doctor of any kind, I am informed by research, years of crisis intervention experience, traditional clinical social work, teaching, and general work with people with disabilities (especially ASD) professionally, and my own experience.

 While I view autism as a gift, it can also come with challenges that may impede the gifts shining through.
 I know that it can be difficult living with someone different from you, but I also believe in setting families up to succeed and thrive happily, and plant seeds of hope for a bright future.
 I believe that anyone, with the right guidance, can lead a happy life.

 No two people are alike, but I am able to relate well to the experience of being an autistic child because I was one.
 We grow strong either because of, or in spite of the trials we face as people with disabilities.